-Friz Freleng's unpublished memoirs mention that this was one of his favorite films, and that it contains at least three things upon which the character "Bugs Bunny" was based: - The character Oscar Shapely's (Roscoe Karns) personality - The manner in which Peter Warne (Clark Gable) was eating carrots and talking quickly at the same time - An imaginary character mentioned once to frighten Oscar Shapely named "Bugs Dooley."
-Other mentions of "Looney Tunes" characters from the film include Alexander Andrews (Walter Connolly) and King Westley (Jameson Thomas) being the inspirations for Yosemite Sam and Pepé LePew, respectively.
+Friz Freleng's unpublished memoirs mention that this was one of his favorite films, and that it contains at least three things which the character "Bugs Bunny" was based on: the character Oscar Shapely's (Roscoe Karns) personality, the manner in which Peter Warne (Clark Gable) was eating carrots and talking quickly at the same time, and an imaginary character mentioned once to frighten Oscar Shapely named "Bugs Dooley."
+Other mentions of "Looney Tunes" characters from the film include Alexander Andrews (Walter Connolly) and King Westley (Jameson Thomas) being the inspirations for Yosemite Sam and Pepé Le Pew, respectively.

 While shooting the scene where he undresses, Clark Gable had trouble removing his undershirt while keeping his humorous flow going and took too long.
-As a result the undershirt was abandoned altogether.
-It then became cool to not wear an undershirt which resulted in a large drop in undershirt sales around the country.
+As a result, the undershirt was abandoned altogether.
+It then became cool to not wear an undershirt, which resulted in a large drop in undershirt sales around the country.
 Legend has it that in response, some underwear manufacturers tried to sue Columbia.

-Columbia Pictures was considered a Poverty Row studio at the time of the film's release.
-Both MGM and Warner Brothers would lend out temperamental actors to Columbia as a 'humbling experience.'
-Studio boss Harry Cohn, who was loath to pay for his own roster of contract stars during the early 30's, would invariably assign them to work on Frank Capra's films.
-Although the studio had received Oscar nominations prior to this picture, its success virtually single-handedly lifted Columbia out of the ranks of poverty row.
+Columbia Pictures was considered a "poverty row" studio at the time of the film's release.
+Both MGM and Warner Bros. would lend out temperamental actors to Columbia as a punishment for real, or imagined, wrongdoings.
+Columbia boss 'Harry Cohn' (qv(, who loathed paying for his own roster of contract stars during the early '30s, would invariably assign them to work on Frank Capra's films.
+Although the studio had received Oscar nominations prior to this picture, its success virtually singlehandedly lifted Columbia out of the ranks of "Poverty Row".

-She was so convinced that she would lose the Oscar competition in 1935 to write-in nominee Bette Davis, that Claudette Colbert decided not to attend the awards ceremony.
-When she, contrary to her belief, won that year for her performance in It Happened One Night she was summoned from a train station to pick up her Oscar.
+Claudette Colbert was so convinced that she would lose the Oscar competition in 1935 to write-in nominee Bette Davis that she decided not to attend the awards ceremony.
+When she won that year, contrary to her belief, for her performance in this film, she was summoned from a train station to pick up her Oscar.

 Several actors in studio records/casting call lists did not appear or were not identifiable in this movie.
 These were (with their character names): Henry Wadsworth (Drunk Boy), Eddie Kane (Radio Announcer), Charlie Hall (Reporter) and Tom Ricketts (Prissy Old Man).